flight delay compensation

 The British Airways case: a game-changer for passengers

 In a landmark case, British Airways (BA) tried to use ‘extraordinary circumstances’ to avoid compensating passengers for a flight delay due to pilot illness, arguing it was beyond their control.
-The case went to the Supreme Court, which ruled in favour of passengers.
-The court found that BA should have had contingency plans to manage foreseeable issues like staff illness.

 This ruling has major implications for passengers: